 Transitioning to the new checkout system may initially seem like a major effort for many vendors.
 However, it's important to consider the prolonged transition period Shopify provides.
 This allows for a gradual shift, which, when planned and executed strategically in advance, can mitigate a heavy immediate investment.

 Establishing manageable milestones is crucial for the success of any significant transition.
-Those milestones ideally should be rolled out and tested independently.
+Those milestones should ideally be rolled out and tested independently.
 Considering the common uses of checkout.liquid, I suggest the following steps:

 The official Shopify Checkout upgrade guide is an excellent starting point when preparing for migration.

-Hint: When it comes to enhancing the Checkout UI or logic, it's always wise to explore the marketplace for pre-existing applications.
+Hint: When it comes to enhancing the checkout UI or logic, it's always wise to explore the marketplace for pre-existing applications.
 Check out this link to a growing list of apps that use the new checkout extensibility features instead of relying on the checkout.liquid layout.

 Shopify's transformation of its checkout experience presents both challenges and opportunities for retailers.
-Merchants can now tailor their checkout flow more precisely to their needs, all while maintaining the stability and security of Shopify's managed checkout system.
+Merchants can now tailor their checkout flow more precisely to their needs while still maintaining the stability and security of Shopify's managed checkout system.
 Yes, transitioning from the familiar checkout.liquid may initially seem daunting, but the advantages of adopting these changes far outweigh the potential discomfort.
 The key lies in understanding the new capabilities and planning your transition strategically.
 It's the perfect time for merchants to embrace these tools and adapt for a more streamlined, personalized, and efficient checkout experience.

 While August 13th, 2024, is a significant date, it's not a deadline to fear but rather a milestone to plan towards.
 We encourage you to use this guide as a starting point, leverage the resources available, and don't hesitate to contact me at michal@commerce-ui.com to discuss any challenges you face.